Murder of Ashley Smylie: Proceedings

-State of Mississippi Vs. Carly Madison Gregg began on 16 September 2024 with opening statements and a recording of Heath Smylie on the telephone to police dispatch.
-A Rankin County jury were in attendance.
-On day two of the trial, Heath Smylie told the court his version of the events of 19 March 2024.
+State of Mississippi Vs. Carly Madison Gregg began on September 16, 2024 with opening statements and a recording of Heath Smylie on the telephone to police dispatch.
+A Rankin County jury was in attendance.

+On day two of the trial, Heath Smylie told the court his version of the events of March 19, 2024.
 The courtroom was reportedly busy due to the publicity of the case.
 Gregg's attorney had previously filed for the trial to exclude the public and the media, stating that Gregg would not get a fair chance in the trial.
-Sitting Judge Dewey Arthur responded by saying he would make sure that the trial was open, public and fair.
+Judge Dewey Arthur responded by saying he would make sure that the trial was open, public and fair.
 This was based on a specific Mississippi precedent that supported the media in court with the Mississippi Supreme Court ruling in favor of this in 2005, after a circuit court attempted to stop television coverage of a conspicuous case.

-Defense witnesses were heard by the jury on day 3 of the trial, these consisted of Heath Smylie, a minor, Rankin County Sheriff's Office Deputy Tony Shack and psychiatrist Dr. Andrew Clark.
-State experts gave rebuttals the following day, including psychiatric nurse practitioner Olivia Leber, counsellor Rebecca Kirk and forensic psychiatric specialists Dr. Jason Pickett and Dr. Amanda Gugliano.
+Defense witnesses were heard by the jury on day three of the trial—these consisted of Heath Smylie, a minor, Rankin County Sheriff's Office Deputy Tony Shack, and psychiatrist Dr. Andrew Clark.

+State experts gave rebuttals the following day, including psychiatric nurse practitioner Olivia Leber, mental health counselor Rebecca Kirk, and forensic psychiatry specialists Dr. Jason Pickett and Dr. Amanda Gugliano.
 The rebuttals provided by the state experts conflicted with the testimony given by Dr. Andrew Clark on the previous day.